paldhous/ucb/2016/intro-data/md_raw/class3.md

 ![](./img/class3_10a.jpg)

-Only ever replace your formalas with values if you are 100% confident that the calculations were correct!
+Only ever replace your formulas with values if you are 100% confident that the calculations were correct!

 #### Filter for the most recent year with reasonably complete data